Cindy and Barrett with RV in Montrose

 In 2019, we stayed in 41 spots in 17 states.
 We followed the 70-degree days all year, visiting a combination of cities and the great outdoors.

-We stayed in place in the spring in Arizona while trying to figure out what was going on in the world.
-We also had a few mechanical breakdowns that year that caused us to stay put in a few spots longer than we intended.
-When we were able to move, we mostly spent the year hiding out in the wilderness.
+In the spring of that year, we stayed in place in Arizona while trying to figure out what was going on in the world.
+A few mechanical breakdowns also caused us to stay put in a few spots longer than we intended.
+When we could move, we mostly spent the year hiding out in the wilderness.

 In 2020, we stayed in 48 spots in 20 states.

-Now, in 2021 and almost three years later, we’re a bit worn out.
-We’ve only parked in 4 spots!
-We realized that constantly moving was taking a took a toll, and we needed to move at a slower pace for a while.
+In 2021, almost three years later, we were a bit worn out.
+We only parked in four spots!
+We realized that constantly moving was taking a toll, and we needed to move at a slower pace for a while.

 Marty the Corgi looking out into the wilderness